ManimCommunity/manim/docs/source/tutorials/deep_dive.rst

 as well as correctly handling command line arguments (if you used the CLI to render).

-You can read more about the config system in the :doc:`corresponding tutorial <configuration>`, and if you are interested in learning more about the internals of the configuration system and how it is initialized, follow the code flow starting in `the config module's init file
+You can read more about the config system in the :doc:`corresponding tutorial </guides/configuration>`, and if you are interested in learning more about the internals of the configuration system and how it is initialized, follow the code flow starting in `the config module's init file
 <https://github.com/ManimCommunity/manim/blob/main/manim/_config/__init__.py>`__.